Heaps, crystals, and preprojective algebra modules: Heaps and crystals

 Let $P$ be any poset.
 The Bender--Knuth involutions are examples of sequences of combinatorial toggles (some closely related and well-studied concepts are combinatorial rowmotion and promotion \cite{SW12}, \cite{CFdF95}).
 A \textbf{combinatorial toggle} is a map $t_x: J(P)\to J(P)$ given by

 They are called combinatorial toggles since their effect is to ``toggle'' an element into or out of an order ideal.
-There is a straightforward extension of toggles to RPPs, given by writing the RPP $\Phi$ as an increasing chain of order ideals and toggling each of them.
-To be explicit, for a given element $x$ of $P$, the effect of the toggle is to change the value at $x$ to
+There is an extension of toggles to $RPP(w,n)$ given by the formula: